Skip to main content

 • Can be easily rotated without affecting other integrations

-Step 1: Create an API Token
+Step 1: Create a User API Token

-1. Log into Cloudflare Dashboard
+1. Log into the Cloudflare Dashboard.

-• Click on the API Tokens tab
+3. Click on the API Tokens tab.

-• Under Zone Resources, select either:
+• Zone Resources: Select either:

 • Include → Specific zone (to limit access to specific zones)

-Step 2: Store the Token Securely
+Step 2: Provide the Token to Prowler

-Store your API token as an environment variable:
+• Prowler CLI: Export the token as an environment variable:

 export CLOUDFLARE_API_TOKEN="your-api-token-here"